rmoorman/build/README.rst

 * http://pypi.python.org/pypi/Products.PloneSoftwareCenter

-And ones we have forked:
+And one we have forked:

 * http://pypi.python.org/pypi/Pillow